Strengthen personal power and entrepreneurship

 Feedback of the youth regarding their experience.

-“We are so grateful for this challenge.
+• “We are so grateful for this challenge.
 It has taught us a lot of lessons, like trustworthiness, to fight our fears, bookkeeping and above all to take account of all finances each day.”

-In early 2023, the first Challenge started with 10 teams.
-The costs will be approximately €1300.
+The costs for 3 levels for 15 teams are about $2550,- We have organized 5 Challenges this far.
 The availability of funds will determine how many Challenges we can organize in 2023.

 Recently rounded up projects